Read Kate Nasser's Blog

 Submitted by: Joe S.

-17. Have your CSRs ever said this?
+17. Have your reps ever said this?
 “There is nothing I can do for you.”
-I asked for a supervisor they told me that the supervisor will tell me the same thing!
+I asked for a supervisor and they told me that the supervisor will tell me the same thing!

 Submitted by: Sahar A.